Polinton: Discovery and nomenclature

 Giant transposable elements were originally discovered in the mid-2000s, beginning with the description of a novel family of retroviral-like integrase proteins which in 2005 were reported in transposable elements given the name Mavericks by Cedric Feschotte and Ellen Pritham.
 An overlapping class of transposable element was described in 2006 under the name polintons, derived from the key proteins polymerase and integrase, by Vladimir Kapitonov and Jerzy Jurka.
 Both terms continue in common use.

 Because of their viral capsid-like proteins and self-replication abilities, it has been suggested that polintons are capable of forming virions and would properly be termed polintoviruses.
-However, this terminology is not yet accepted and awaits experimental validation of the virion hypothesis.
+However, this terminology was not accepted as of 2015 and awaited experimental validation of the virion hypothesis.

+Eupolintoviridae

+Eupolintoviridae is a family of viruses, the first representative of an group of viruses known as ‘polinton-like’ viruses.
+The family was established in 2020 under the name Adintoviridae and renamed Eupolintoviridae in 2024.
+The family contains the following two genera, which contain one species each: